awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

       }
     }

-#### Create the Service classes:
+#### To create the service classes

 1. Create the **com.aws.services** package.
-2. Create the **SendMessages** class in this package and add the Java code to it. .
+2. Create the **SendMessages** class and add the Java code to it. .
-3. Create the **WriteExcel** class in this package and add the Java code to it.
+3. Create the **WriteExcel** class and add the Java code to it.

 ## Create the HTML files

-At this point, you have created all of the Java files required for the AWS *Tracking Application*.
+At this point, you have created all of the Java files required for the AWS Tracking application.
 Under the resource folder, create a template folder and then create the following HTML files:

 + **login.html**
 + **index.html**